andrewacashner/hearingfaithms/chapters/chapter-2.md

 China.
 [@GroveArt, s. v. *Tomé, Narciso*; @Bailey:Art, 110]

-Villancicos with "synesthetic" topics mismatch the sense in the spirit of paradox and enigma.
+Villancicos with "synesthetic" topics mismatch the senses in the spirit of paradox and enigma.
 [@DoetschKraus:Sinestesia explores connections between poetic "synthesis of the senses" in Spanish verse and the actual neurological phenomenon of synesthesia.]